Abingdon School Governor Profiles

 Robbie Barr.
 After an education at the Dragon, Sedbergh School and Magdalen College, Oxford, Robbie qualified as a Chartered Accountant.
-He has spent his career working in finance and has had senior positions in companies including Vodafone, Terra Firma and Odeon & UCI Cinemas.
-He is currently Chairman of Four Seasons Health Care.
+He has spent his career working in finance and has had senior positions in companies including Vodafone, Terra Firma, Odeon & UCI Cinemas and Four Seasons Health Care.
+He is currently a senior adviser to the Canadian pension fund OMERS and a director of Associated British Ports.
 Robbie has lived in Abingdon for over 20 years.
 His three children were all educated locally.
 A keen sportsman, he enjoys tennis, golf and skiing.

 Glynne Butt.
 After reading Botany at Somerville College, Oxford, Glynne started her teaching career at Downe House.
 Marriage to an Oxford don brought her to Abingdon where, for many years, she successfully combined part time biology teaching with advanced musical studies.
 She taught at Our Lady’s (and also, briefly, to cover a staff absence, at Abingdon School) and in 1995 became Our Lady’s first lay Head.
 In retirement she has continued ISI inspections, has chaired the Governors’ Education committee at Cokethorpe School and been Deputy Chair of the Board at Leighton Park.
 She continues to be involved with the musical life of the Oxford area and is a governor of Christ’s Hospital of Abingdon.